 Hope Harbor is a voluntary placement program ministry offering teenage girls ages 12-17 and their families the opportunity to heal from past hurts and destructive behaviors through a structured residential program that incorporates the entire family with a focus on Jesus Christ in all things.

 Hope Harbor offers family style care in a loving environment.
 Just like at home, residents prepare meals and eat together, share bedrooms, do their own laundry, relax in the living room and use the back yard for games.

-Counseling and school are provided on site.
+Biblical counseling and private school are provided on site.
 Our teens take ownership in family life as they build skills to serve them for years to come.

 The Hope Harbor program is structured by five phases tailored individually to meet each family's needs.
 Consistent parent involvement, unique to Hope Harbor, is central to each family's program and teen's progress.

 Expected program length is approximately 12 months, which should be carefully considered when determining if Hope Harbor is the right choice for your family.

 A wise man will hear and increase learning, and a man of understanding will attain wise counsel.
 Proverbs 1:5